davidekete/boardman/README.md

 # Boardman

-> Peer-to-peer betting escrow -- stake it, match it, settle it.
+> Peer-to-peer betting escrow — stake it, lock it, settle it.

 **Team Code:** `c7087b`